Awareness, Exploration and Preparation

 Three GCPS School Counseling Programs were awarded the Recognized ASCA Model Program (RAMP) award during the American School Counselor Association's (ASCA) conference held in Boston.
 The three school counseling programs receiving the award were Benefield Elementary School, FIve Forks Middle School, and Sycamore Elementary School.

 2020 GCPS Counseling Award Recipients

 Each year at the Counselor of the Year recognition, counselors from each level are recognized for the work they do in their schools.
 In addition, an administrator is recognized for their support of their school counselors as well as their support for a comprehensive counseling program.
-This year the following individuals were recognized: Nicole Moody, Elementary School Counselor of the Year (Sycamore ES), Natalie Edirmanasinghe, Middle School Counselor of the Year (Pinckneyville MS), David Jones, Mary Jo Hannaford Administrator of the Year (Mason ES), and Dr. LaVonna Groce, High School Counselor of the Year (Maxwell HS of Technology).
+This year the following individuals were recognized: Dr. Angelique Mitchell, Mary Jo Hannaford Administrator of the Year (Ferguson ES), Laura Spencer, Elementary School Counselor of the Year (Ivy Creek ES), Teshia Dula, Middle School Counselor of the Year (Hull MS), and Joyce Gonzalez, High School Counselor of the Year (Mountain View HS).